Clement Moody (Royal Navy officer): Naval career

 Moody served in the Second World War as Director of the Naval Air Division and then as second-in-command of Naval Air Stations in 1941.
 He was made second-in-command of Aircraft Carriers in Home Waters in 1943; in April 1944 he took part in Operation Cockpit, a bombing raid on Japanese port and oil facilities on Sabang Island (off the northern tip of Sumatra).

 Moody went on to be Commander-in-Chief, East Indies Fleet, from 15 December 1945 to 8 March 1946.
-His last appointment was as Commander-in-Chief, South Atlantic, in 1946; he retired in 1948.
+His last appointment was as Commander-in-Chief, South Atlantic in 1946, as which he served until his retirement in 1948.